11/64 – Importer – Duchess Autos Inc, Lotus East Racing, Main St, Millerton, New York, USA

 This car was originally sold to Duchess Auto, a Chevrolet dealer in Millerton, New York, in November 1964.

 The car went into storage at the end of 1965.
-It has been said that it was used “more for partying and posing, and the racing was somewhat incidental.”
-The car was kept in display condition.
-In 1978, the car was briefly owned by Hans Rocke of Florida.
+It has been said it was “more for partying and posing, and the racing was somewhat incidental.”
+The car was in display condition.
+In 1978,

 The Beautiful Miscalculation